mephitrpg/rush-hour-fogleman-utilities/GENERATE-ISSUES.md

-# Issues Solutions and Cards Generator
+# Issue Editor and Cards Generator

 This script generates the solutions for given issues.